Frequently Asked Questions

 Small classes…

-Small classes ensure educators understand the needs of each child and how they are progressing socially, emotionally and academically.
+Small classes ensure educators understand each child’s needs and how they are progressing socially, emotionally, and academically.
 It allows for more interaction and observation of what strategies are working best for your child to learn.

 About the classes…